stevetrader/flatdoc-theme/readme.md

 ## How

-Just replace the style.css with this one and your all set.
+Just replace the default style.css with this one and your all set.

 ## Screenshot